 25.08.13

-Cover image for an article comparing the pros and cons of Illustrator on the iPad versus the desktop version, with an illustration of a laptop and a tablet with a stylus.
+Cover image for an article comparing the pros and cons of Illustrator on iPad against the desktop version, with an illustration of a laptop next to a tablet and stylus.

 Haru Haru